Fact Sheet: Aboriginal Self-Government

 Lands and resources under the control of these Aboriginal governments are more attractive to investors, and this facilitates partnerships between Aboriginal governments, other governments and the private sector.
 As a result, greater prosperity for Aboriginal people and a more promising future for all Canadians may be achieved.
 Learn more about the benefits of self-government.

-In collaboration with its negotiation partners, Canada has signed 20 comprehensive self-government agreements recognizing a wide range of Aboriginal jurisdictions that involve 34 Aboriginal communities across Canada.
-Of those, 17 are part of a comprehensive land claim agreement (modern treaty).
-These figures include the Yale Final Agreement and the Sioux Valley Final Agreement which have been signed, but have not yet been brought into effect through legislation.
+In collaboration with its negotiation partners, Canada has signed 21 self-government agreements recognizing a wide range of Aboriginal jurisdictions that involve 35 Aboriginal communities across Canada.
+Of those, 18 are part of a comprehensive land claim agreement (modern treaty).
+These figures include the Yale Final Agreement and the Tla’amin Final Agreement which have been signed, but are not yet in effect.

 In addition to the comprehensive self-government agreements referred to above, other forms of governance or self-government have been negotiated and implemented in Canada.
 One example is the Nunavut Land Claims Agreement, a comprehensive land claim agreement where self-government aspirations are expressed through public government.
 This self-government is unique due to the fact that the Nunavut government represents all the people residing in the territory.